 As a Newfoundlander, my approach is rooted in warmth, authenticity, and vulnerability – being real with you and down to earth.
 My professional style is gentle, collaborative and client-centred – honouring your innate wisdom and capabilities.
 I work from a trauma-informed, anti-oppressive, and integrative perspective, tailoring your therapy experience to meet your unique needs and goals.
 I offer the following evidence-based counselling frameworks: relational theory, attachment theory, narrative therapy, emotion focused therapy, polyvagal theory, interpersonal neurobiology and acceptance and commitment therapy.

-My regular fee for counselling is $160.00 per counselling hour.
+My regular fee for counselling is $160.00 (no HST) per counselling hour.